Skip to main content

 • Create an ApplePayCertificate resource using the REST Admin API.

-• Retrieve the base64 encoded Certificate Signing Request (CSR).
+• Retrieve the Certificate Signing Request (CSR) and upload it to Apple.

-• Decode the certificate and upload to Apple for encryption.
+• Download the encrypted certificate from Apple and upload it to Shopify.

 • Activate the certificate (optional).